I’ve been traveling with a pair of Luna barefoot sandals for over a year now, wearing them for running, hiking, and everyday use. Here is my review.

 - Cold Weather: Because it’s a sandal, it doesn’t keep my feet warm in colder weather.
 Which means I carry a pair of shoes with me too.
 Not that big a deal.
 I usually want shoes with me for nights on the town or serious hiking trips anyway.

-If you’re looking for a comfortable barefoot sandal to provide minimalist protection for your feet while running, walking, or on easy hikes, a pair of Lunas is the way to go.
-Highly recommended. ★
+If you’re looking for comfortable barefoot sandals to provide minimalist protection for your feet while running, walking, or on easy hikes, a pair of Lunas is the way to go.
+Highly recommended.

-*This post contains affiliate links.
+This post contains affiliate links.
 However I would never endorse a product or service I didn’t actually use & believe in.
-Reader trust is much more important.
-Learn More..
+Reader trust is always more important.